December 2024

 existing models.
 Our findings also have implications for stabilization policies:

-While monetary policy is well-suited to counteract foreign demand shocks, tra-
+While monetary policy is well-suited to counteract foreign demand shocks, traditional

 to the tradeable sector.
 This poses a particular challenge for countries with a